JasonGlazer/Corrie/README.md

 Select the building, the direction the front of the building faces, and the baseline code where the building is located using the dropdown options.

+You may notice that a "CMD" or "DOS" window opens at the same time.
+This can generally be ignored but does show you what is going on during the simulations.

 ![Building, Front Faces, Baseline Code](/images/building-faces-code.png)